jbfavre/trafficserver/doc/developer-guide/api/functions/TSHttpTxnIsInternal.en.rst

 Return Values
 =============

-Both these APIs return a :code:`int`, indicating whether the request was internal (:literal:`1`) or not (:literal:`0`).
+Both these APIs return a :type:`int`, indicating whether the request was internal (:literal:`1`) or not (:literal:`0`).

 Examples